Kerilk/THAPI-Tutorial/presentation/slides.md

 # THAPI: Tracing Heterogeneous APIs

+## THAPI GOALS

+  * Programing-Model centric tracing
+    - For each events, all the arguments are saved.
+    - Semantic preserved
+  * Flexible
+    - Fine granualarity, you can enable/disable individual events tracing.
+    - Trace can be read pragmaticaly plugins (C, Python, Ruby)
+    - We provide tools calibrated to our needs as starting-blocks.

+  * Low/Raisonable overhead
+    - In order of \~0.2us / event for
+    - In order of \~2us second / event reading

 ## THAPI is a Collection of Tracers

 ### Use low level tracing: Linux Tracing Toolkit Next Generation (LTTng):